JunoWallet/tema-sdk/README.txt

-1. Create a user account at Flurry http://www.flurry.com/dev/signup.html
+* Create a user account at Flurry http://www.flurry.com/dev/signup.html

-2. integrate TEMA SDK
+* Integrate TEMA SDK
-   a. unzip and drag the TEMA-SDK directory into your project's Xcode window
+    - Unzip and drag the TEMA-SDK directory into your project's Xcode window.
-      Select "Copy items into destination group's folder" and "Create groups for any added folders"
+    - Select "Copy items into destination group's folder" and "Create groups for any added folders".
-   b.
-In your Application Delegate:
+    - In your Application Delegate:

 			#import "JunoTaskController.h"
 			- (void)applicationDidFinishLaunching:(UIApplication *)application {

-          	// AppleAppId example: 314477780
+				// AppStoreAppId example: 314477780
 				[JunoTaskController trackPayPerEngagement:AppStoreAppId];
 			}

-3. Register the application as advertiser in the Flurry account
+* Register the application as advertiser in the Flurry account.

-4. Test and activate the campaign.
+* Test and activate the campaign.